A mindful life

 https://kurier.at/wissen/achtsamkeit-der-neue-lifestyle-trend-der-burn-outgeneration/183.573.602

 Williams, Mark (2015).
-The Mindfulness Training: 20 minutes a day that will change your life
+The mindfulness training: 20 minutes a day that will change your life

 Bays, Jan Chozen (2012).
 Mindful through the day – 53 feather-light exercises to train mindfulness